 nathrao

-All know court proceedings are costly,painful and time consuming,but when it is a question of someone playing around with your legitimate dues,then as a last resort do the right thing of going legal,after exhausting other avenues.
+As a matter of principle, the person should take up the matter in writing and legally afterwards.
+The company cannot avoid paying legal dues.
+Everyone knows court proceedings are costly, painful, and time-consuming, but when it is a question of someone playing around with your legitimate dues, then as a last resort, do the right thing of going legal after exhausting other avenues.

 From India, Pune

 I always stood for justice.
-I am also able to understand the pain of Azmi, who has put his work and rightly deserve this 25000.
-But on the other hand, if the person takes it to the labour court, we all know how many hearings he has to attend.
-If he engages advocate, then advocate has to be paid.
-If the party argues in person, he / she loses productive working hours.
+I am also able to understand the pain of Azmi, who has put in his work and rightly deserves this 25000.
+But on the other hand, if the person takes it to the labor court, we all know how many hearings he has to attend.
+If he engages an advocate, then the advocate has to be paid.
+If the party argues in person, he/she loses productive working hours.
 Add the stress it consumes.
-Azmi may get 25000 with interest + 5000 towards litigation expense after 2 years, but he / she would have lost more money by way of notional earnings.
+Azmi may get 25000 with interest + 5000 towards litigation expenses after 2 years, but he/she would have lost more money by way of notional earnings.

 Contact Us Privacy Policy Disclaimer Terms Of Service